DebduttaPaul/useful-python-functions/README.md

 # Python scripts and Documentation

-This is about functions in Python that are useful for CZTI data analysis, and occasional documentation of my ongoing projects.
+These are useful codes written in Python that are useful for CZTI data analysis.